Find a Class

 Yes, we are pleased to offer scholarships to children and adults from low-income households.
 Find out more.

 We also try to accommodate those who cannot pay the full price, do not meet the income requirements, but are able to make a partial payment.
-Please contact our Registrar to make a plan.
+Please contact our Program Support Team to discuss arrangements.

 How do I apply my senior/ staff/ faculty/ Teen Bridge discount?